AlpacaTravel/embed-toolkit/README.md

 content within your website through JavaScript that can communicate with oembed or your iframe.

+- Exposes events such as when content is indicated or selected
+- Can allow you to send actions to the iframe, such as selecting features so you can build interactions outside the iframe
+- Looks up the embed code using OEmbed protocol

 # [Toolkit Documentation](https://developer.alpacamaps.com/)

 Documentation is available for developers, including on how to use this